miagiurgiu/UBB-Computer-Science-2025-2028/1st Semester/Fundamentals of Programming/Notes/Programming Fundamentals Notes.md

 		# history of the calculator's operations
 		self._history = []
     def add_number(self, value):
-	    # record the value in the undo list
+	     #record the value in the undo list
 	     self._history.append(self.value)
-	     #update
+	     #update calculator value
 	     self._value + = value

 	# a value to print